act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-x0paj4.md

 ## Accessibility Support

 Some major browsers do not automatically play the 'video' unless the 'video' is muted.
 For these, the rule is never applicable.
-But, for UA that autoplay unmuted video, the rule is still applicable.
+But, for UA that autoplay not muted video, the rule is still applicable.

 ## Background